HangarMC/Hangar/README.md

 Additionally, you will need a postgresql database.
 For your convenience, this repo contains a dev-db docker compose stack in the docker folder that will get you setup.

-This project currently uses java 11.
+This project currently uses Kava 11.

 ### Building with Docker
 If you want to build both Hangar and [HangarAuth](https://github.com/MiniDigger/HangarAuth)